achi08rbb/nfl_project/setup/Setup(VM).md

     docker-compose up
     ```
     v.
 In another terminal, run docker-compose ps to see which containers are up & running (there should be 7, matching with the services in your docker-compose file).
+     ```
+    docker ps
+    ```

     vi.
-Login to Airflow web UI on localhost:8080 with default creds: airflow/airflow

-    vii.
 On finishing your run or to shut down the container/s:
     ```
     docker-compose down
     ```
-    viii.
+    vii.
 To stop and delete containers later on, delete volumes with database data, and download images, run:

     ```
     docker-compose down --volumes --rmi all